 This book is the first extensive biographical narrative in English of Rosalba Carriera.
 It is also the first scholarly investigation of the external and internal factors that helped to create this female painter’s unique career in eighteenth-century Europe.
 The author documents the difficulties, complications, and consequences that arose then—and can also arise today—when a woman decides to become an independent artist.
 This study contributes a new, in-depth analysis of the interplay between society’s expectations, generally accepted codices for gendered behavior, and one single female painter’s astute strategies for achieving success as a famed artist.

-Read Karen Chernick’s review of this book in Hyperallergic; and Christopher Baker’s review for Apollo Magazine.
+Read Karen Chernick’s review of this book in Hyperallergic; Christopher Baker’s review for Apollo Magazine; and Melissa Percival’s review for Journal18.

 - Katharina Grosse, by Gregory Volk.
 Publisher: Lund Humphries, 2020.